-On August 31, 2018, an application for registration was approved by the West Virginia Department of Environmental Protection (DEP) under the 2012 Construction Stormwater General Permit (WV/NPDES Water Pollution Control Permit No. WV 0115924) for construction of the "Rt.
-9 Sewer Project" between Charles Town and Kearneysville (Figure 1).
-A series of actions and decisions followed that has led to continued uncertainty in the regulatory status of the project, although even so, construction began in early 2020.
+In 2017, an application for registration was approved by the West Virginia Department of Environmental Protection (DEP) under the 2012 Construction Stormwater General Permit (WV/NPDES Water Pollution Control Permit No. WV 0115924) for construction of the Roxul USA, Inc. RAN 5 Project near Kearneysville (Figure 1), a facility for the manufacture of stone wool insulation.
+Construction began in November 2017, and although a series of actions and decisions followed that led to continued uncertainty in the regulatory status of the project beginning in November 2018, construction continued and does so today.